awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 + If you created your DB instance as *public*, devices and Amazon EC2 instances outside the VPC can connect to your database\.
 + If you created your DB instance as *private*, only Amazon EC2 instances and devices inside the Amazon VPC can connect to your database\.

+To check whether your DB instance is public or private, use the AWS Management Console to view the **Connectivity & security** tab for your instance\.
+Under **Security**, you can find the "Publicly accessible" value, with No for private, Yes for public\.

 To learn more about different Amazon RDS and Amazon VPC configurations and how they affect accessibility, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

 If the DB instance is available and accessible, you can connect by providing the following information to the SQL client application: